-June 8, 1862 – In Virginia’s Shenandoah Valley, a portion of Major General Thomas J. “Stonewall” Jackson’s Confederate army met a Federal advance from the northwest while Jackson faced a separate Federal threat from the northeast.
+In Virginia’s Shenandoah Valley, a portion of Major General Thomas J. “Stonewall” Jackson’s Confederate army was set to meet a Federal advance from the northwest while the rest of Jackson’s army faced a separate threat from the northeast.

-Jackson’s plan was foiled when Federal cavalry unexpectedly rode into Port Republic, nearly separating Jackson from his men and capturing several of his staff members.
-The Federals could have taken the entire enemy force, or at least cut it off from its supply wagons across the South River by burning the North Bridge.
-But for some reason, Federal Brigadier General Samuel Carroll prohibited the bridge from being destroyed.
+Jackson’s plan was foiled when Federal cavalry under Brigadier General Samuel Carroll unexpectedly rode into Port Republic, nearly separating Jackson from his men and capturing several of his staff members.
+The Federals could have taken the entire enemy force, or at least cut it off from its supply wagons across the South River by burning the vital North Bridge.
+But for some reason, Carroll prohibited the bridge from being destroyed.

 Federal artillery scattered the town’s residents and destroyed several buildings and homes.
 Confederate gunners began returning fire, and the rear guard made a stand that eventually pushed the Federals back out of town the way they came.
-Meanwhile, action had begun at Cross Keys to the north.
+Meanwhile to the north, action had begun at Cross Keys.

 As Fremont’s troops advanced, Ewell’s front line held them up long enough for the rest of the Confederates to assemble in their strong defenses.
-Fremont, believing he was facing Jackson’s entire army, held back and instead opened an artillery barrage.
+Fremont, who was too far in the rear to accurately assess the situation, thought that he was facing Jackson’s entire army and therefore opted to launch an artillery barrage rather than attack.
 Both sides traded cannon fire for about two hours before Fremont directed Brigadier General Julius Stahel’s brigade to move around and attack the Confederate right flank.

-As Stahel’s men moved, they were unaware that Brigadier General Isaac Trimble’s Confederate brigade had moved forward a half-mile on the right, crawling to avoid detection.
+Stahel’s men moved as ordered, but they were unaware that Brigadier General Isaac Trimble’s Confederate brigade had moved forward a half-mile on the right, crawling to avoid detection.
 When the Federals came within 50 yards, Trimble’s men rose and fired into them.
 After two more volleys, the surviving Federals fell back.

 The fight reverted to an artillery duel, but it had to be cut short due to ammunition running low on both sides.
 Trimble advanced another half-mile down the Keezletown road to attack a Federal battery, forming a mile-wide gap between Ewell’s right and center.
 The Federals pulled their guns back before Trimble’s men could reach them.

 As Milroy prepared to shift right, an order came from Fremont to fall back.
 This shocked Milroy because had Fremont committed his entire force, he could have taken the Confederate positions.
-But Fremont seemed confused by the unexpected Confederate strength and ended the fight.
+But Fremont seemed confused by the unexpected Confederate strength and decided to disengage.
 Five regiments under Brigadier General Robert C. Schenck stood idle to Milroy’s right, having never received orders to get into the fight.